ParserKt/ParserKt/README.md

 ```

 parser mainly recognize, and transform input into a simpler form (like AST) for post-processing (preetify, evaluate, type-check, ...). and it can be used to create (DSL) language tools / compilers / transpilers / interpreters.

+ParserKt divides complex grammar into simple subpart `val` definition way, "entry rule" could be all public structure — like `item`, `elementIn`, `repeat`, and thus it's very easy to debug and to reuse implemented syntax.

 > What means "one-pass"?